 referenced the first few weeks after Pentecost, but it also happened

 throughout the first and second century.
-The Church blossomed at its onset;
+The Church blossomed at its onset; Jesus correctly

-Jesus was correct in His assessment of the people being prepared to receive
+assessed the people prepared to receive

 your eyes and look on the fields, that they are white for harvest” (Jn